sercankulcu/sercankulcu.github.io/_thoughts/being-misunderstood.md

 ---
 title: "Being Misunderstood"
 date: 2010-06-18
+description: "Misunderstandings often grow when written words arrive without voice, expression, history, or the courage to ask what was meant."
 tags:
   - life
   - relationships
   - communication
   - memories
 ---

 Some problems begin with something that was never said.
 Others begin with something that was said and understood completely differently.
 I think the second kind can sometimes be worse, especially when two people cannot talk face to face.